solid-contrib/information/README.md

 If you decide to run a Solid event you can read [guidance](solid-event-guidance.md) from previous event organisers and you should [let others know about the details of your Solid Event](solid-events.md).

-To facilitate inclusion of all interested parties the community manager organises [Solid World](https://www.eventbrite.com/e/solid-world-tickets-53692744444?aff=erellivmlt) monthly event where anyone can tune in for a one-hour conversation around a set theme.
-To propose a theme for Solid World conversations, contact the community manager.
+For the latest [status](https://github.com/solid/community/blob/master/status.md) update you can tune into the monthly [Solid World](https://www.eventbrite.com/e/solid-world-tickets-53692744444?aff=erellivmlt) event organised by the Solid Community Manager.
+There will also be a talk by a guest speaker on the theme of the month.

 ## Solid Openening Hours
 If you'd like to chat with the Solid team, we'll be available on Tuesday at 15.30 CET for an hour.
 [Tune in](https://global.gotomeeting.com/join/174809373) to meet the Solid Team and ask questions.